For questions that we haven't managed to answer please email us and we will get back to you as soon as possible.

 Yes, all of our staff are qualified for the jobs they perform; from first aid to whitewater rescue.
 Safety is our priority during all of our tours.
 All our guides have their WRT training, International Rafting Federation Training and First Aid.
 Read more about what we do to keep you safe.

 On our trips, your food, drinking water, accommodation, transport and equipment will all be covered.
 It is a good idea to bring some money with you, but you will only need a small amount if you wish to buy small snacks or souvenirs along the way.
+And of course it is entirely up to you whether you would like to tip your guides.

 To confirm a place on one of our trips, the sooner you can book the better, however we are flexible and can arrange last-minute bookings.If you wish to enquire about a last-minute trip, please contact us.

-Our tours are created around a number of rivers we use frequently, however depending on the specific demands and requirements of our customers, prices will vary slightly.
+Our tours are created around thevrivers we use frequently, however depending on the specific demands and requirements of our customers, prices will vary slightly.
 We can provide you with estimates based upon information such as tour dates, tour duration and group size.
 We offer quality food, transportation, equipment and guides.
 All of our guides have the necessary qualifications and are fully insured by GRG's; we are also one of the few companies that are fully registered and paying tax in Nepal.
 We pay all of our staff above the national average yet remain extremely competitive in terms of our prices in relation to other adventure businesses in Nepal.

 Depending on which river trip you choose and as long as you inform us beforehand, your ability to swim should not be a significant issue.
 We have professional ISO-certified life jackets and we will teach you the necessary safety procedures and techniques in case you do end up in the water.
 We always have safety kayakers on our trips so you will never be far from safety.
 Chances are you wil not fall out of the raft , but in the event you do, we will have a bunch of safety kayakers standing by to quickly and safely resuce you.